mrtewy/sduworkshop/README.md

 ## MEAN Stack Development Starter Kit

 # Dependencies
-- Nodemon | Automatic restarter node server
+- Nodemon | Monitor for any changes in your node.js application and automatically restart the server
-- Express | Web framwork
+- Express | Minimalist web framework for node
-- BodyParser | Ability to catch data from client
+- BodyParser | Body parsing middleware
 - Mongoose | MongoDB Driver